-As of fall 1990 the teacher preparation program will be only a graduate level program.
+As of fall 1990 the teacher preparation program is a graduate level program only.
 Students planning to teach at the elementary or secondary school level must complete a bachelor's degree prior to beginning the teacher preparation program.

-Those students planning to become elementary teachers or secondary computer science teachers should discuss their major with their computer science adviser to ensure that they are enrolled in the appropriate courses.
+They should discuss their major with their computer science adviser to ensure that they are enrolled in the appropriate courses.
 A second endorsement is available in computer science (24 credits).
 Students planning to become teachers must contact the School of Education for advising.

-Undergraduate Minor - 30 credits in computer science, which must include CSC 151, 152 and at least 20 additional credits in computer science courses numbered 200 or above, with no more than five of these 20 credits in courses numbered 240 or below.
+Undergraduate Minor - 30 credits in computer science, which must include CSC 151, 152 and at least 20 additional credits in computer science courses numbered 200 or above. with no more than five of these 20 credits in courses numbered 240 or below.